 As a result of the huge number of potential toxicants and the multitude of biological structures and processes that can be impaired, there are a tremendous number of possible pathways that may lead to toxicity (Figure 3–1).
 Commonly, a toxicant is delivered to its target, reacts with it, and the resultant cellular dysfunction manifests itself in toxicity.
 Sometimes a xenobiotic does not react with a specific target molecule but rather adversely influences the biological environment, causing molecular, organellar, cellular, or organ dysfunction leading to deleterious effects.

 Potential stages in the development of toxicity after chemical exposure.

 The most complex path to toxicity involves more steps (Figure 3–1).
 First, the toxicant is delivered to its target or targets (step 1), interacting with endogenous target molecules (step 2a) or altering the environment (step 2b), triggering perturbations in cell function and/or structure (step 3), which initiate repair mechanisms at the molecular, cellular, and/or tissue levels (step 4).
 When the perturbations induced by the toxicant exceed repair capacity or when repair becomes malfunctional, toxicity occurs.
 Tissue necrosis, cancer, and fibrosis are examples of chemically induced toxicities that follow this four-step course.

 Theoretically, the intensity of a toxic effect depends on the concentration and persistence of the ultimate toxicant at its site of action.
-The ultimate toxicant is the chemical species that reacts with ...
+The ultimate toxicant is the chemical species that reacts with the ...